“Don’t even THINK about buying or selling a house right now!”

 For potential homebuyers that still want to see inside a potential new home, you can do that too!
 Some of the safety measures put in place include limits on the number of people permitted in houses at one time and showings by appointment only to pre-qualified buyers.
 In addition, very strict cleaning guidelines have been implemented along with the use of masks and hand sanitizer.
 Although the numbers of physical eyes inside a property might be down, those that are visiting are serious (no looky-loos right now!).
 Once a decision to move forward on a property has been made, there are also digital document and transaction management tools as well as options for drive-up and remote settlements.

-So what is the right decision?
 Buy or sell now or wait?
 There are a lot of ways to make educated guesses about what the future looks like.
 But the truth is, they are still guesses.
 What we do know is the reality of today’s real estate market and we know there are ways to win in this environment.
 Choose an agent to guide you through the process.
 They will dig through the numbers, give you the facts, answer all of your questions.
 Ultimately, the decision boils down to what’s best for you and your family today.

 Buying & Selling Tips To Plan Ahead